 1 73 Q. Before delving into this, if I was to draft a headline 2 to capture this evidence that you've set out in your 3 statement, from the commencement of your post and 4 currently today, Urology Services in Northern Ireland 5 and specifically in the Southern Trust, are wholly 15:11 6 inadequate.
 There was if I didn't put the word 7 resources in there, the resources to meet the demand 8 had been wholly inadequate?
-9 Α. Yes, the capacity to meet demand is inadequate and the

-A. Yes, the capacity to meet demand is inadequate and the result is growing waiting lists for all aspects of our 15:11 Service.
+9 Α. Yes, the capacity to meet demand is inadequate and the 10 result is growing waiting lists for all aspects of our 15:11 11 Service.
 12 74 Q. If we look at the presentation that you made to HSCB 13 back, I think it was September 2014.
 If you pull up 14 for me, James, WIT-54072.
 If you focus on the summary 15 at the bottom, please.

-Within the paper that you provided, Mr. Haynes, you say on behalf of the Trust:

-"We have reviewed the Urology Services within the

-Southern Trust and examined every aspect from the perspective of aiming to provide a sustainable Service.

-We believe the plan as described will enable us to provide this while maximising the efficiency of utilisation of Consultant time.
-In order to do this there is a need for expansion of the Clinical Nurse Specialist within the team.
-This explanation will require training and funding, and without this the Service cannot be provided in a sustainable manner.
+15:12 16 17 Within the paper that you provided, Mr. Haynes, you say 18 on behalf of the Trust: 19 20 "We have reviewed the Urology Services within the 15:12 21 Southern Trust and examined every aspect from the 22 perspective of aiming to provide a sustainable Service.
+23 We believe the plan as described will enable us to 24 provide this while maximising the efficiency of 25 utilisation of Consultant time.
+In order to do this 15:12 26 there is a need for expansion of the Clinical Nurse 27 Specialist within the team.
+This explanation will 28 require training and funding, and without this the 29 Service cannot be provided in a sustainable manner.

-However, even with this expansion and maximisal efficiency of Consultant time, there is no currently sufficient Consultant time available to provide capacity for projected demand.
-Without providing this capacity we will also not be able to deliver any backlog reduction."

-As I understand it, the proposal that the team was putting forward was for a seven Consultant team.
-There were two options, one embraced a seven Consultant team using 11.4 PAs per week.
-It is the case that that wasn't provided; isn't that right?

-- A. Yeah, that's right.
-At the time, I think there were five posts.
-I can't be 100%, but I think there was five posts funded recurrently and one post was funded by the Trust at Risk, which was subsequently funded recurrently.
-The projection was, as you say, in order to meet projected demand I think it was 80 PAs a week of Consultant time were needed, which could be delivered as eight consultants delivering 10 PAs or seven consultants delivering 11.4 PAs each. - 22 75 Q. Just to correct myself slightly, that was not funded until 2020? - 24 A. The seventh post the funding came in in 2020, yeah. - 25 76 Q. Yes.
-Presumably by the time it was funded, demand and 26 the waiting list had continued to expand so that the 27 seven that you were pitching for in 2014 -- if you 28 forgive that word -- may not have been adequate by 2020 29 when it was delivered?
+1 However, even with this expansion and maximisal 2 efficiency of Consultant time, there is no currently 3 sufficient Consultant time available to provide 4 capacity for projected demand.
+Without providing this 5 capacity we will also not be able to deliver any 15:13 6 backlog reduction."
+7 8 As I understand it, the proposal that the team was 9 putting forward was for a seven Consultant team.
+There 10 were two options, one embraced a seven Consultant team 15:13 11 using 11.4 PAs per week.
+It is the case that that 12 wasn't provided; isn't that right?
+13 Α. Yeah, that's right.
+At the time, I think there were 14 five posts.
+I can't be 100%, but I think there was 15 five posts funded recurrently and one post was funded 15:14 16 by the Trust at Risk, which was subsequently funded 17 recurrently.
+The projection was, as you say, in order 18 to meet projected demand I think it was 80 PAs a week 19 of Consultant time were needed, which could be 20 delivered as eight consultants delivering 10 PAs or 15:14 21 seven consultants delivering 11.4 PAs each.
+22 75 Q. Just to correct myself slightly, that was not funded 23 until 2020?
+24 Α. The seventh post the funding came in in 2020, yeah.
+25 76 Q. Yes.
+Presumably by the time it was funded, demand and 15:14 26 the waiting list had continued to expand so that the 27 seven that you were pitching for in 2014 if you 28 forgive that word may not have been adequate by 2020 29 when it was delivered?